 Renáta Németh, PhD, is Head of Statistics Department at Eötvös Loránd University, Faculty of Social Sciences.
 She holds an MSc in Applied Mathematics and an MA and a PhD in Sociology.
 She is also the director of the Survey Statistics and Data Analytics MSc Program.
 Her research interests are primarily in the field of graphical modeling, marginal modeling and survey statistics, with emphasis on the problem of causation.

 More recently, her interest has turned to automated text analytics.
 She is particularly inspired by discovering different application areas of statistics, understanding their epistemological differences, and adapting methodological knowledge of to different fields.

-She is the author of more than 30 book chapters and papers published in journals including Sociological Methodology, Biometrika, Field Methods, Journal of Epidemiology and Community Health and American Journal of Public Health.
-Citations: ~500, h-Index: 11.
+She published in journals such as Sociological Methodology (D1), Biometrika (D1), Field Methods (Q1), Journal of Epidemiology and Community Health (D1) and American Journal of Public Health (D1).
+Citations: ~600, Hirsch-index: 12.

 Eszter Katona is a survey statistician who started her PhD in 2018 at ELTE University Faculty of Social Sciences.
 Her supervisors are Ildikó Barna and Renáta Németh.
 Since September 2018 she also serves as an Assistant Lecturer at ELTE Faculty of Social Sciences at the Department for Social Research Methodology.
 Her research topic is Natural Language Processing in the social sciences.
 She wrote her MSc thesis on topic modelling: she created a tag recommendation algorithm for the database of articles of K-Monitor, which is a Hungarian NGO, working against corruption.
 She will deal especially with the topic of hate speech and corruption.